stakater/til/fluentd/collecting-and-parsing-multiline-logs.md

 ```

 Where `expressionFirstLine` is the regex used to concatenate logs that are split up, and `expression` is the regex used for parsing internal log of the application.

+### The need for `containerName`

+This is useful when pods have multiple containers running inside them and have different log formats.
+So it is necessary to specify the `containerName` if there's more than 1 pod, to ensure that the parser only parses that container's logs and not the others.

+### Using `timeFormat`

+Fluentd parser needs a valid time format for the logs it is parsing.
+It can be different for every app and can be based on the logging framework you're using for your app.
+Fluentd's internal time format validator is `strftime`, a popular ruby time parsing library.
+There's a handy tool that lets your create your own strftime compatible time format for your app logs here which you can use: Shttps://www.foragoodstrftime.com/